Envirometrix/PredictiveSoilMapping/01-Introduction.md

 plant materials that have not begun to decompose.
 The lower limit is defined by the presence of hard rock or the lower limit of biologic activity [@Richter1995; @SSDS1993].
-Although soil profiles up to tens of meters depths can be found in some tropical areas [@Richter1995], for soil classification and mapping purposes, the lower limit soil is often arbitrarily set to 2 m (http://soils.usda.gov/education/facts/soil.html).
-Soils are rarely described to depths beyond 2 m and many soil sampling projects put primary focus on the upper (0-100 cm) depths.
+Although soil profiles up to tens of meters in depth can be found in some tropical areas [@Richter1995], for soil classification and mapping purposes, the lower limit of soil is often arbitrarily set to 2 m (http://soils.usda.gov/education/facts/soil.html).
+Soils are rarely described to depths beyond 2 m and many soil sampling projects put a primary focus on the upper (0-100 cm) depths.

-The chemical, physical and biological properties of the soil differ from those of unaltered (unconsolidated) parent material from which the soil is derived over a period of time under influence of climate, organisms and relief effects.
+The chemical, physical and biological properties of the soil differ from those of unaltered (unconsolidated) parent material from which the soil is derived over a period of time under the influence of climate, organisms and relief effects.
 Soil should show a capacity to support life, otherwise we are dealing with inert unconsolidated parent material.
 Hence, for purposes of developing statistically based models to predict soil